cveckr21/Latin102/april9reading.md

 nacavit
 >cuius pellem pro tegumento habuit.

-He killed the Nemean lion,
+He killed the Nemean lion, whom the moon had raised in a cave

 Vocab:

 1. Leonem Nemeum = accusative
 2. quem = accusative = who
 3. Luna
-4. nutrierat =
+4. nutrierat = verb = to nourish
 5. in antro = ablative = in a cave
 6. amphistomo =
 7. atrotum =